Leaders Creating Leaders for Tomorrow

 • Pharmaceutical Economics and Policy

-Surachat Ngorsuraches, Ph.D. joined the Harrison College of Pharmacy in July, 2018 as an associate professor in the Department of Health Outcomes Research and Policy.
+Surachat Ngorsuraches, Ph.D. joined the Harrison College of Pharmacy in July, 2018 and is a Professor in the Department of Health Outcomes Research and Policy.
 Dr. Ngorsuraches is a pharmacist by training.
 He completed both his masters and doctoral degrees in social and administrative pharmacy from the School of Pharmacy at the University of Wisconsin-Madison.

 Funded Research